olekslitus/narwc-api/README.md

-# API for North Atlantic Right Whale Catalog (UNOFFICIAL)
+# API for North Atlantic Right Whale Catalog (unofficial)

 ### How to use?
 ...